 c.
-The ALS 7-3-7-4 Alternate Work Schedule
+The ALS 7-3-7-4-Alternate Work Schedule

 The ALS 7-3-7-4 alternate work schedule provides for employee work twenty-four (24) hours per day, seven (7) days per week, consecutive days off, and no rotation involving the owl shift.
 The ALS 7-3-7-4 alternate work schedule is as follows: Seven (7) consecutive days of work, followed by three (3) consecutive days off, followed by another seven (7) consecutive days of work, and then four (4) consecutive days off.
 At the end of this 7-3-7-4 cycle, the pattern repeats.

-In each seven (7)-workday series, the first day is a nine (9)-hour shift with one (1) hour scheduled overtime.
-Each subsequent workday (days two (2) through seven (7)) in the series is an eight and a half (8.5)-hour shift with a half-hour (1/2) scheduled overtime.
+Employees working the ALS 7-3-7-4 alternate work schedule are not subject to the Consecutive Days of Work provisions included in Section K of this article.
+In each seven (7) workday series, the first day is a nine (9)-hour shift with one (1) hour scheduled overtime.
+Each subsequent workday (days two (2) through seven (7)) in the series is an eight and a half (8.5) hour shift with a half-hour (1/2) scheduled overtime.
 Only employees assigned to work on the ALS 7-3-7-4 alternate work schedule are entitled to this scheduled overtime.